AdrianJohnston/Phorcys/README.md

 # PyDisplay: a browser-based graphics server
 Originally forked from [display](https://github.com/szym/display) which was forked from [gfx.js](https://github.com/clementfarabet/gfx.js/).

-The ultimate goal of this project is to provide a simple visualisation package for python based deep learning projects.
+The ultimate goal of this project is to provide a simple visualisation package for python based projects.

 Why port from Lua?
-Most linux machines come with
+Most linux machines come with python.

 Install for Python (`numpy` required) via: